BaZom/VroomSniffer/docs/cli_documentation.md

 ### schedule - Automated Monitoring

-The `schedule` command sets up periodic scraping at fixed intervals, allowing VroomSniffer to continuously monitor listings without manual intervention.
+The `schedule` command sets up periodic scraping or API fetching at fixed intervals, allowing VroomSniffer to continuously monitor listings without manual intervention.
 This is particularly useful for catching new listings quickly.

 ```bash
 python cli/main.py schedule [URLs...] [options]
 ```

 #### Arguments:
-- `URLs`: One or more URLs to scrape (optional if using `--use-saved`)
+- `URLs`: One or more URLs to scrape/fetch (optional if using `--use-saved`)

 #### Options:
+- `--platform PLATFORM`: Platform to use for data fetching:
+  - `scraper` (default): Web scraping mode
+  - `mobile.de`: mobile.de API mode (requires API credentials)
 - `--use-saved`: Use URLs from storage/saved_urls.json instead of command line arguments
 - `--random`: Select URLs randomly instead of sequentially (useful for rotating between different searches)
-- `--interval N`: Seconds between scraping runs (default: 60 seconds, minimum: 30 seconds)
+- `--interval N`: Seconds between runs (default: 60 seconds, minimum: 30 seconds)
 - `--runs N`: Maximum number of runs to perform (default: 5, use 0 for unlimited runs until manually stopped)
 - `--notify-new`: Send Telegram notifications for new listings found in each run
 - `--notify-count N`: Limit notifications to N listings per run (default: -1 for all new listings)
-- `--use-proxy`: Use proxy for scraping to avoid blocking
+- `--use-proxy`: Use proxy for scraping to avoid blocking (scraper mode only)
 - `--proxy-type TYPE`: Type of proxy to use: NONE or WEBSHARE_RESIDENTIAL (default: NONE)

+#### High-Volume API Usage:
+The schedule command is ideal for high-volume mobile.de API usage:
+- **19+ filters every 5 minutes**: Use `--interval 300` with multiple URLs
+- **Continuous monitoring**: Use `--runs 0` for ~12 hours/day operation
+- **Rate limiting**: Built-in 1-second intervals between API calls
+- **Enterprise ready**: Contact mobile.de for commercial API pricing

 #### What happens when you run this command:
-1. The system loads URLs either from command line arguments or saved_urls.json
+1. The system validates the selected platform and loads URLs
 2. The scheduler:
    - Starts a continuous loop that runs until the maximum number of runs is reached
    - For each run, selects a URL (either sequentially or randomly)
-   - Executes the scraper for the selected URL
+   - Executes the scraper/API fetcher for the selected URL
    - If `--notify-new` is enabled, sends notifications for new listings
    - Waits for the specified interval before the next run
    - Shows progress and countdown between runs